Tampa Bay Reforestation and Environmental Effort

-Tampa Bay Reforestation and Environmental Effort, Inc., more commonly known as "T.R.E.E.
-Inc.", was a grassroots nonprofit environmental organization based in the Tampa Bay Area.
-It promoted the practice of volunteers raising and then planting trees along the interstates, roadways, and parks of the greater Tampa Bay Area to beautify and preserve the environment.
-Over its 40-year existence, T.R.E.E.
-Inc. planted over 31,181 trees and palms.
+Tampa Bay Reforestation and Environmental Effort, Inc., or "T.R.E.E.
+Inc.", was a grassroots nonprofit environmental organization based in the Tampa Bay area from 1983 to 2023.
+It promoted the practice of volunteers raising and then planting trees along the interstates, roadways, and parks of the greater Tampa Bay area to beautify and preserve the environment.
+The organization planted over 30,000 trees and palms in its 40-year history.

+History

 Early years 1983–1987

-The group was started in order to plant more trees in the Tampa Bay Area.
+The group formed to plant more trees in the Tampa Bay area.
 On February 8, 1983, T.R.E.E.
 Inc. was incorporated under Florida law.
 T.R.E.E.
 Inc.'s modus operandi for the first 22 years of their existence was to purchase bare root tree seedlings, grow them in 1-gallon containers for one growing season, step them up into 3-gallon containers for a second growing season, and then donate or out-plant them before their third growing season.

-The different kind of trees that were most commonly used during this period was the genetically improved or superior North Florida Slash Pine (Pinus elliottii var. "elliottii").
+The different kinds of trees that were most commonly used during this period were the genetically improved or superior North Florida slash pine (Pinus elliottii var. "elliottii").
 It was selected due to its adaptability, rapid growth, and relative ease of maintenance after establishment.
 Hardwood trees during that time were typically purchased as 4" potted seedlings.
-Varieties typically used were Sweetgum (Liquidambar styraciflua), Pignut Hickory (Carya glabra), and Loblolly Bay (Gordonia lasianthus).
+Varieties typically used were sweetgum (Liquidambar styraciflua), Pignut Hickory (Carya glabra), and Loblolly Bay (Gordonia lasianthus).

-Transition years 1988–1989

-In January 1988, William Moriaty stepped down as president so that he could relocate to Gainesville, Florida with his wife, the late Karen Cashon, as she would be attending the University of Florida later that year.
-As a result, an almost entirely new slate of directors served from 1988 to 1989.
-Vice President Bob Scheible was the only founding member to serve during these two years in the same capacity that he did at the organization's creation.

 Major program initiatives, 1990–2004

-The genetically improved or superior North Florida Slash Pine began to lose favor to the local indigenous Longleaf Pine (Pinus palustris), "Ocala" Race Sand Pine (Pinus clausa), and South Florida Slash Pine (Pinus elliottii var. "densa").
-The availability of Florida grown bare root hardwood seedlings further broadened the plant palette to include Baldcypress (Taxodium distichum), Tulip Poplar (Liriodendron tulipifera), and Southern Magnolia (Magnolia grandiflora) as well as dependable stand-bys, Sweetgum and Pignut Hickory (Carya glabra).
+The genetically improved or superior North Florida slash pine began to lose favor to the local indigenous Longleaf Pine (Pinus palustris), "Ocala" Race Sand Pine (Pinus clausa), and South Florida slash pine (Pinus elliottii var. "densa").
+The availability of Florida grown bare root hardwood seedlings further broadened the plant palette to include Baldcypress (Taxodium distichum), Tulip Poplar (Liriodendron tulipifera), and southern magnolia (Magnolia grandiflora) as well as dependable stand-bys, sweetgum and Pignut Hickory (Carya glabra).

 Due to a major push by members living in Pinellas County, Florida, the organization's name was changed through Florida law on July 24, 1991, from its original title of Tampa Reforestation and Environmental Effort, Inc. to Tampa Bay Reforestation and Environmental Effort, Inc.

 On August 9, 1991, T.R.E.E.
-Inc. was given 501 (c)(3) tax-exempt status from the United States Internal Revenue Service as an Educational organization.
+Inc. was given 501 (c)(3) tax-exempt status from the United States Internal Revenue Service (IRS) as an educational organization.